Long runs under a conditional limit distribution: Context and scope. Context and scope

-In parametric statistical inference conditioning on the observed value of a statistics leads to a reduction of the mean square error of some estimate of the parameter; the celebrated Rao-Blackwell and Lehmann-Scheff\'{e} Theorems can be implemented when a simulation technique produces samples according to the distribution of the data conditioned on the value of some observed statistics.
-In these applications the conditioning event is local and when the statistics is of the form $\mathbf{U}_{1,n}$ then the observed value $ u_{1,n}$ satisfies $\lim_{n\rightarrow \infty }u_{1,n}/n=Eu\left( \mathbf{X} \right) .$ Such is the case in exponential families when $\mathbf{U}_{1,n}$ is a sufficient statistics for the parameter.
-Other fields of applications pertain to parametric estimation where conditioning by the observed value of a sufficient statistics for a nuisance parameter produces optimal inference through maximum likelihood in the conditioned model; in general this conditional density is unknown; the approximation produced in this paper provides a tool for the solution of these problems.
+In parametric statistical inference, conditioning on the observed value of a statistic leads to a reduction of the mean square error of some estimate of the parameter; the famous Rao--Blackwell and Lehmann--Scheff\'{e} theorems can be implemented when a simulation technique produces samples according to the distribution of the data conditioned on the value of some observed statistics.
+In these applications the conditioning event is local, and when the statistic is of the form $\mathbf{U}_{1,n}$, then the observed value $ u_{1,n}$ satisfies $\lim_{n\rightarrow\infty}u_{1,n}/n=Eu ( \mathbf{X} )$.
+Such is the case in exponential families when $\mathbf{U}_{1,n}$ is a sufficient statistic for the parameter.
+Other fields of applications pertain to parametric estimation where conditioning by the observed value of a sufficient statistic for a nuisance parameter produces optimal inference via maximum likelihood in the conditioned model.
+In general this conditional density is unknown; the approximation produced in this paper provides a tool for the solution of these problems.

-Both for Importance Sampling and for the improvement of estimators, the approximation of the conditional density of $\mathbf{X}_{1}^{k}$ on long runs should be of a very special form: it has to be a density on $\mathbb{R} ^{k}$, easy to simulate, and the approximation should be sharp.
-For these applications the relative error of the approximation should be small on the simulated paths only.\ Also for inference through maximum likelihood under nuisance parameter the approximation has to be accurate on the sample itself and not on the entire space.
+For both importance sampling and for the improvement of estimators, the approximation of the conditional density of $\mathbf{X}_{1}^{k}$ on long runs should be of a special form: it has to be a density on $\mathbb{R} ^{k}$, easy to simulate, and the approximation should be sharp.
+For these applications the relative error of the approximation should be small on the simulated paths only.
+Also for inference via maximum likelihood under nuisance parameters the approximation has to be accurate on the sample itself and not on the entire space.